L-2 Visa Process for Spouses and Children

-In order to qualify and proceed with the L-2 visa application process, you will need to submit the following documents:
+In order to qualify and proceed with the L-2 visa application process, you will need to submit some or all of the following documents:

 - Valid passport